danielmarschall/filter_foundry/wpj/README.md

     If you get the error message "Fatal Error!
 62:  Unable to open 'sdkddkver.h'", please open pluginsdk\photoshopapi\photoshop\PITypes.h in your Adobe Photoshop SDK and comment out the line "#include <sdkddkver.h> // for WINVER".
-    Alternatively, you can use an older version of the Photoshop SDK, or create an empty sdkddkver.h file in your wpj folder.
+    Alternatively, you can create an empty sdkddkver.h file in your wpj folder.
   * In Open Watcom 2.0:
     The error message has the error code E062.
     Creating an empty sdkddkver.h does not work anymore.